Turning in your Capstone

 April 26: To be considered for a prize (April 19 editing deadline)

 The "Best Capstone of the Year" in Humanities, Social Science, Science/Engineer, Professional Schools, and "Creative" categories each receive a $500 prize.
 One of those will be selected for the Orlin Prize for "Oustanding Capstone of the Year" and will receive an additional $1,000.
 Why not submit yours?
 All (and only) Capstones submitted by April 26 are eligible.

 May 9: Final Deadline for all remaining Capstones (May 2 editing deadline)

-- Title page signed by your Advisor and Honors Reader: Download the title page template here (Word download; the Honors director signs it after you turn it in.)
+III.
+Next, head over to the Honors office and hand in the physical copy of your title page signed by your Advisor and your Honors Reader: Download the title page template here (Word download; the Honors director signs it after you turn it in.)

 We’ve created a “template” for you that contains the various sections (Abstract, Table of Contents, etc.), with the correct margins, and will allow you to “paste” in your project.
 You can download the template here.

 3. Additional Materials: Required formats for media: